plnorris97/burger-love/README.md

 ## Summary

 This project was made in Node, uses the MySQL database, Express server, Handlebars and a homemade ORM.
 It follows the Model View Controller (MVC) design pattern.
 The MVC design pattern specifies that an application consist of a data model, presentation information, and control information.

-The pattern requires that each of these be separated into different objects.
-Node and MySQL queries and routes data in ytheour app, and Handlebars generates the HTML.
+Access the app live: `https://floating-brook-40608.herokuapp.com`

 ## About Burger Love